Namibia: Masterpiece of Nature

 Leaving Epupa we commence our journey south through the spectacular scenery of the Kunene region to Sesfontein, which derives its name from the six fountains in the vicinity.
 From here we continue on to our lodge nestled on the banks of the Hoanib River in the spectacular Khowarib Gorge.

 15/04/2020 Khowarib Gorge – Skeleton Coast (BLD)

 Today we set out for the Skeleton Coast, so-called because of the whalebones that peppered the shoreline when the whaling industry was booming, as well as, more ominously, the hulking carcasses of sea-wrecked ships buried in the sand and disintegrating in the water.
 More than 1,000 have met their end on the deadly coast where the vast desert sands come down to meet the sea.
-Our destination is Shipwreck Lodge whose location straddles the Palmwag area and the iconic Skeleton Coast National Park.
-Flanked to the east and west by rugged hills, the camp looks out over stunning, starkly beautiful scenery and is only accessible by light plane.
+Our destination is Shipwreck Lodge located on the coast in the iconic Skeleton Coast National Park.
 Despite its rugged and remote location the camp has all the luxuries and amenities to ensure we have an unforgettable stay.

 16/04/2020 Skeleton Coast Area (BLD)

 Today we explore the area around the Hoarusib River.
 We visit the clay castles, a natural geological formation where brown hyena are often encountered.
 We could also spot desert adapted elephant and lions.

 After breakfast we drive south to Mowe Bay where we board our private charter for a 35 minute flight to Damaraland.
 The airfield is close to our lodge where we enjoy an afternoon at leisure.